What's on in Adelaide

 Adelaide Guitar Festival

 Held every two years, the Adelaide Guitar Festival celebrates the world's most popular instrument.
 Its concert programme spans rock, jazz, folk, classical, experimental, blues and roots music.
-The next event is booked for August 2018.
+Watch the web for news of the next guitar festival.